pjtunstall/holocron/README.md

 `./holocron -c` to clear all keys, i.e. delete the `keys` folder in the current directory.

 Note that if you compile in debug mode with `cargo run`, you'll need to prefix any arguments with `--`, thus: `./holocron -- -g alice`.

-## What state is it in?

-I've just set up a demo with a hardcoded message.
-Yet to do:

-- Add header and footer to wire message.
-- Create key Error types and have the newly written functions return them.
-- Add tests for success and failure of each operation.
-- Parse private key.
-- Accept command-line arguments.

 ## In detail